William Edward Maxwell: Death and legacy

 Suffering malaria, Maxwell died at sea off the Canary Islands and was buried at sea.
 He had married Lillias Grant Aberigh-Mackay in 1870, and left issue.
 At the Holy Trinity Cathedral, Accra in Ghana (formerly the Gold Coast) a memorial tablet to him exists.
 It reads:

 "To the glory of God in memory of Sir William Maxwell KCMG Governor of the Gold Coast Colony, who sacrificed his life to his unselfish devotion to duty.
 Under his rule the Kingdom of Ashanti was brought under British control.
 In impaired health he undertook an expedition to the northern territories of the colony to extend peace and protection to slave raided tribes and contracted fever of which to the undying regret of all who knew him died on the voyage home.
 Born 5th August 1846.
 Died 14th December 1897.
 'Neither count I my life dear unto myself so that I might finish my course.'"

+An excerpt from the Straits Branch of the Royal Asiatic Society 1899 In Memoriam reads:

+"The work he did for the Society is not, however, to be only judged by what he did under its auspices and in its name.
+He contributed to the Royal Asiatic Society's journal some interesting notes on Malay legends, and he wrote a Manual of the Malay Language which has done much to facilitate a scholarly acquisition of the idioms in which he took so deep an interest.
+He was in some measure acquainted with Arabic and Sanskrit, but will best be remembered for his work in connection with indigenous elements of the Malay language, it's traditions and folklore.
+He collected a fine library of Malay MSS., which he has bequeathed to the Royal Asiatic Society.
+A great advocate of scholarly method, he did much to draw attention to the material that exists, in Dutch and other foreign languages, for the proper study of Malay."

 Under the terms of his last will, he requested his niece to burn his private letters and diaries without examination, which was undertaken.